 Analysis and Test Results

-With multiple kids' nail polish options on the market, it's hard to know which option is best for you.
-The good news is our review ranks the top contenders.
+With lots of kids' nail polish options on the market, it can be challenging to know which option is best for your child.
 We've hands-on tested each polish in our lineup, including countless applications on nails from children to adults, evaluating qualities we consider essential, such as durability and color quality.

 Assessing the value of nail polish somewhat depends on what you are looking for.
 If you want durability and quality with ease of application, you may need to spend a little more to get a little more.
 The Karma Kids Box Set is easy to apply and lasts the longest in the group, perhaps leading to less need to reapply and the bottle lasting longer than the competition.
 So despite having one of the highest prices in the group, it does hold value given its superior performance and use over time.
 Alternatively, if out-of-pocket expense from the get-go matters most to you because your budget is tight, a less expensive option, like the Airdom Polish Set, could fit your needs.
 This inexpensive contender has one of the lowest prices per bottle out of all the tested options and performs well in our health metric.
 But it isn't as durable and may need touch-ups or re-application sooner than the more expensive options.